-3.16 Wrapper
+3.18 Wrapper

 VAST wrappers are used to redirect the video player to another server for either an additional wrapper or the VAST inline ad.
 In addition to the URI that points to another file, the wrapper may contain tracking elements that provide tracking for the inline ad that is served.
 A wrapper may also contain companion creative and icon creative.
 And while Linear and NonLinear elements are available in the wrapper, they are only used for tracking.
 No media files are provided for Linear elements, nor are resource files provided for NonLinear elements.
 Other elements offered for InLine ads may not be offered for wrappers.
-To find out if an element is offered for wrappers, check the human-readable schema in section 5 or look up the element descriptions in sections 3.4 to 3.13.3 to see if it is available for wrappers.
+To find out if an element is offered for wrappers, check the human-readable schema in section 5.

-For more information on wrappers, see section 2.3.4.
-For information on creative resource files, see section 3.12.
+For more information on wrappers, see section 3.18.
+For information on creative resource files, see section 3.13.